Auction-Nudge/wordpress/readme.md

 ## Installation ##

-**Most common issues are solved by reading the <a href="https://www.auctionnudge.com/wordpress-plugin/help#faq">Help section</a>.
-Bugs and errors can be reported <a href="https://www.auctionnudge.com/issues">here</a>.
+**Most common issues are solved by reading the <a href="https://www.auctionnudge.com/wordpress-plugin/help">Help section</a>.
+Bugs and errors can be reported <a href="https://wordpress.org/support/plugin/auction-nudge/">here</a>.
 Please do this before leaving a poor review.**

-Each Auction Nudge tool has it's own shortcode format:
+Once the plugin has been activated, go to Settings > Auction Nudge to set your default eBay username and eBay site.
+These aren't required, but this will save you time.

+Now you can add the appropriate Auction Nudge Shortcode to your WordPress site anywhere Shortcodes are supported:

 `<!-- To display Your eBay Listings -->
 [auction-nudge tool="listings"]